-Most hill-tribe people living in Laos make a living by creating outstanding handicrafts that sold for local and foreign markets.
+Most hill-tribe people living in Laos make a living by creating outstanding handicrafts that are sold for local and foreign markets.
 That’s why it is suggested purchase their work to support their family.
-Famous handicrafts include textiles, baskets, handmade incense, wood and stone sculptures, natural papers, all of which can be found either in local markets or the remote villages you visit.
+Famous handicrafts include textiles, baskets, handmade incense, wood and stone sculptures, and natural papers, all of which can be found either in local markets or the remote villages you visit.

-You might notice the silver belt, silver earrings, bracelets worn by Lao women, including school students and government officers.
-Accessories made of silver are common to see in Laos, where produces genuine silver as Thailand does.
+You might notice the silver belt, silver earrings, and bracelets worn by Lao women, including school students and government officers.
+Accessories made of silver are common to see in Laos, which produces genuine silver as Thailand does.
 Figures and animal images are hammered into large silver bowels, which were once used for religious ceremonies.
 Now for visitors, they are delicate gifts for relatives and friends.

 It goes a little different from the one you find in Vietnam.
 The truth that Laos is the best place to grow coffee among Southeast Asian countries proves the excellent quality of its coffee products.
-In streets and duty-free shops, Lao coffee is sold like hot cakes.
+In streets and duty-free shops, Lao coffee is sold like hotcakes.
 So why not try it and bring the flavor home?

 Replica of Antiques

 Since Laos is an ancient country with a long history, antiques are inevitably hot articles that collectors are chasing after.
 For visitors, Lao antiques and Buddhist artifacts are prohibited brought out of the country or they’ll be fined ruthlessly.
-Our suggestion is to buy a replica of antiques, such as clothes, carvings, potteries, and coins.
+Our suggestion is to buy a replica of antiques, such as clothes, carvings, pottery, and coins.